The Glasgow Ethos

 - Astronomy and Mathematics / Applied Mathematics

 - Physics and Computing Science

-Additional information on courses and topics studied can be found on the Degree Course Leaflet for Physics and Astronomy and on the 'Courses' button to the left.
+Additional information on courses and topics studied can be found on the Undergraduate course leaflet and on the 'Courses' button to the left.

 Full details and specific requirements for specific courses are summarised at the following links:

 - Physics / Theoretical Physics Degree Information

 The University allows direct entry into second year for applicants with exceptional grades in Advanced Highers, A levels or other accepted qualifications.
 The precise requirements are listed at the following link.